 Email as a Reminder of Follow-up

 To be fair, using email within your CRM and using email as a promotional tool are pretty basic tenets of a marketing plan.
 You can find evidence of this in various forms and forums all over the internet.
-But one under-discussed and underutilized strength of email is simply to act as a reminder to you about next steps needed with individual contacts.
-Not only can you become part of your own CRM and send yourself automated reminders of next deliverables, deadlines and next steps, but you can also set up email trackers that notify you when an email you’ve sent has been opened, read or acted upon.
+But one under-discussed and underutilized strength of email is simply to act as a reminder to you about the next steps needed with individual contacts.
+Not only can you become part of your own CRM and send yourself automated reminders of the next deliverables, deadlines, and next steps, but you can also set up email trackers that notify you when an email you’ve sent has been opened, read or acted upon.

 For example, I like to use the Hubspot Gmail plugin.
 And, in the year or so that I’ve been using this integration, I’ve found it far more useful than I could have imagined.
 Thanks to Hubspot’s Gmail sidebar, I know immediately when someone has opened an email I’ve just sent, but I also know if someone is currently reading an email I may have sent weeks or months prior.
 And, when that happens, it reminds me to follow up on long outstanding questions or needs.
 I know that doing it right then is the most likely time to get an answer or resolution because the email message is top-of-mind.

 Emails utilized for reminders are especially effective for service providers, like cable or communications companies, electric companies, or domestic cleaning or lawn care servicers.

 With every changing year, more and more data is being collected and mined in order to prove the effectiveness of various marketing tactics.
 Here are a few new findings from 2016 that prove just how necessary and ever-present email still is: